cloudmesh-community/book/chapters/class/516/communication.md

 You will get a grade for participation in the class discussions on Piazza.
-Please note that we do not recommend you go from CANVAS to Piazza as CANVAS has a bad layout and in fact, does not allow you to see the Piazza Hyperlinks.
+Please note that we do not recommend you go from CANVAS to Piazza as CANVAS has an bad HTML layout and in fact, does not allow you to see the Piazza hyperlinks.
 Instead, go to Piazza directly.
+Use our link.

 ## Class Resources